jessesiu/publon_doi/README.md

-## Mint the DOI for Publon peer review
+# Mint the DOI for Publon peer review

-# Requirement
+## Requirement

-JDK 1.7 and apache.poi jar
+JDK 1.7 and import jars in the lib directory

 ```java
 import org.apache.commons.codec.binary.Base64;